merely-useful/py-rse/index.md

 We are imperfect people living in an imperfect world.
-People will misunderstand how to use our programs, and even if we test thoroughly using the techniques of Chapter \@ref(testing), those programs might still contain bugs.
+People will misunderstand how to use our programs, and even if we test thoroughly as described in the previous chapter, those programs might still contain bugs.
 We should therefore plan from the start to detect and handle errors.